hoabuiyt/k8s-csm/README.md

-# Sample Spring Boot Project for Kubernetes Replicated StatefulSet Solution - Customer Service Management (CSM) Microservice
+# Sample Spring Boot Project for Kubernetes Replicated StatefulSet Solution - Customer Service Management (K8S-CSM) Microservice

 ## Description
 This spring based java project has been written to create a microservice which will expose the endpoints to manage the static data of customer, account, bank and branch.
 It has all needed CRUD operation endpoints alog with funcation based enpoints.